jukebox42/Octoprint-PrusaMMU/README.md

 ### MK3.5/3.9/4 MMU 3.X.X - Single Print

-Unsupported, TBD.
-Prusa removed the single print profile which served a `Tx` we use to do the detection.
+Note Prusa removed the single print profile which served a `Tx` we use to do the detection.
+We use something different for MK3.5+. <span style="color:red">**For MK3.5+ you cannot use single print profile.
+You MUST use use the MMU profile with a single filament, what you pick doesn't matter, we will overwrite the filament with the tool you choose.**</span>

+When a print is started, the print is immediately pause and the user is prompted to select a filament.
+The plugin then sends a `M863 E1` to enable tool remapping then for every tool a `M863 P# L#` is sent to map every tool to the chosen one.
+When the print ends, the plugin sends a `M863 E0` to disable tool remapping.

+*This does mean you will always get the prompt modal for every print, but you can click skip and have it preserve the default behavior.
+In a future release, I will try to read ahead and figure out if only one tool was used in the profile.*

 ### MK3s MMU 3.X.X - MMU State Detection